DaveParillo/OpenDSA/RST/en/Background/OO.rst

 functions and variables we have created only exist as a whole entity, a *car* in the mind of the programmer who created it.
-The idea that individual units within a program each have a specific role or responsibility is called :term"`cohesion` and is very difficult achieve in procedural programs.
+The idea that individual units within a program each have a specific role or responsibility is called :term:`cohesion` and is difficult achieve in procedural programs.

 For very large programs, which might contain hundreds or even thousands of entities, lack of cohesion can introduce errors, make programs more difficult to understand and maintain,